Skip to content

 Security amount:

-Also, to be determined is the turnover (V) of the preceding calendar year that is subject to insolvency protection and the ratio (a).
+Also, to be determined is the previous year’s turnover subject to insolvency protection (V), and the ratio a(V).

 The ratio a(V) shall be:

-12% if annual turnover is less than ISK 300 million,
+12% if the annual turnover is less than 300 million ISK,

-The results of the preceding and current year are compared, and the higher figure shall be the amount of the security.
+The results from the preceding year and the current year shall be compared and the higher figure shall be the amount of the security.

 Travel agencies that are subject to increased security are those with working capital ratio below 1,2 and/or equity ratio below 5% according to their annual financial report for the preceding year.
 Travel agencies with annual turnover subject to package travel security below 20 million ISK in the year the package travel security is based on are excempt from surcharge on the security based on financial standing.